 Why are staff considering strike action?

-According to UCU, the current ballots for strike action cover two disputes:
+According to UCU, the ballots for strike action covered two disputes:

 “The Four Fights dispute is about addressing systemic problems that have plagued the sector for over a decade: wages that do not keep up with the cost of living; precarious employment practices; workload intensification; and pay gaps for women and Black and disabled staff.”

 “The USS pensions dispute is about massive cuts which employers are imposing on USS members' retirement benefits.”

 You can find out more about UCU’s reasoning for balloting its members on potential industrial action via their website here.

 When will strike action take place?